lisaplesko/wdi_8_js_lab_ajax_xkcd/README.md

 ## Bonus

-Create an infinite scroller of XKCD comics for any of these filters of results
+Create an infinite scroller of XKCD comics for any of these filters of results.
+There are required "limit" and "offset" parameters that you'll need to use.
+Check the Rails code for details.